 Holiday Light Show: Guests and skaters get immersed in a magical glow as lights pulse and strobe in perfect synchronization to festive holiday music.!
 The shows begin at 7 pm daily and continue hourly through closing.
 And, there is snow at the hour!

 There are other activities at Light Up UCF that are not free but inexpensive.
 For example, Ice Skating is only $12.

 Mount Dora offers up many Christmas events that are worth checking out.
 Are you ready to share the Christmas season with us in Mount Dora!
 The Lights will be on during weekends until the Art Festival in February.
 Celebrate the holidays against a backdrop of two million+ sparkling lights in beautiful downtown Mount Dora!
-Here are the typical events.
+Here are the specific events.

 Annual Lighting of the Main Street Christmas Tree in Mount Dora